Apia Entry Requirements

 Required Vaccinations

-• Yellow Fever - Required only if arriving from or transiting through a yellow fever endemic country (must have certificate of vaccination).
-This includes travelers who have been in yellow fever risk areas within 6 days prior to arrival.
+• Yellow Fever—required only if arriving from or transiting through yellow fever endemic countries in Africa or South America within 6 days prior to arrival

 Recommended Vaccinations

-• Hepatitis A - Recommended for all travelers to Samoa
+• Hepatitis A—recommended for all travelers due to potential food and water exposure

 Health Insurance